GamingWubba93/Todesengel-Mods/README.md

 https://steamcommunity.com/sharedfiles/filedetails/?id=1332103888

-## Tiers
+## Domes

 Tier 1: Starter Dome – Starts unlocked

-Tier 2: Medium Dome - Can be built once the Medium Dome has been researched (Low G Engineering) and is found in the Domes category.
+Tier 2: Medium Dome - Can be built once the Medium Dome has been researched (Low G Engineering).

-Tier 3: Mega Dome - Can be built once the Mega Dome has been researched (Gravity Engineering) and is found in the Domes category.
+Tier 3: Mega Dome - Can be built once the Mega Dome has been researched (Gravity Engineering).

-Tier 4: Oval Dome - Can be built once the Oval Dome Breakthrough has been researched (Multispiral Architecture) or (Localized Terraforming Technology) and is found in the Domes category.
+Tier 4: Oval Dome - Can be built once the Oval Dome Breakthrough has been researched (Multispiral Architecture) or (Localized Terraforming Technology).

-Tier 5: Geoscape Dome - Can be built once the Geoscape Dome has been researched (Localized Terraforming Technology) and is found in the Domes category.
+Tier 5: Geoscape Dome - Can be built once the Geoscape Dome has been researched (Localized Terraforming Technology).

+## Oxygen Production

+## Power Production

 ## Save Game Compatibility
 It should be safe to install for a running game.
 Before removing this mod, I suggest you scrap all buildings added by this mod.